Visiting Germany in October: Weather, Festivals, and Tips

 The Berlin street food and cultural walking tour doesn't just feed you.
 It brings stories to life.
 You'll pass graffiti-streaked alleys, WWII bunkers, and buildings full of art and attitude.
 Autumn's cooler air makes it the perfect time to take a long walk without sweating into your pretzel.
 It's history, calories, and conversation, all rolled into one.

-Festivals and Events That Define Germany in October
+Events and Festivals in Germany in October

 shutterstock_1472146193 (1).jpg